vgvassilev/clad/docs/userDocs/source/user/DevelopersDocumentation.rst

 .. _Instructions : https://www.doxygen.nl/download.html

-To build clad and its documentation, use the following CMake command:
+To build Clad and its documentation, use the following CMake command:

 .. code-block:: bash